AndreasZachariae/semantic_hierarchical_graph/README.md

 2. (TODO) Preprocess map, filter noise, rotated to be orthogonal with grid
     ![Alt text](docs/ryu.png)
-3. Segmentation of floor map into rooms with marker-controlled watershed algorithm (TODO: Link opencv).
+3. Segmentation of floor map into rooms with marker-controlled watershed algorithm ([opencv](https://docs.opencv.org/4.x/d3/db4/tutorial_py_watershed.html)).
 Detect doors as bridge points with most clearance to walls.
     ![Alt text](docs/ruy_segmentation.png)
 4. Transform each room and its obstacles into a shapely environment tho perform geometric collision checks.
 A safety margin is added with erosion.
     ![Alt text](docs/ruy_shapely.png)
 5. Plan collision free roadmap for predefined navigaton to avoid public crowded spaces by design.
-Iterativly merge the largest interior ractangles found by the LIR algorithm (TODO: link) for each room.
+Iterativly merge the largest interior ractangles found by the LIR algorithm ([github](https://github.com/lukasalexanderweber/lir)) for each room.
 The resulting polygon is the no-go zone to avoid driving straight through the room.
 Detect if room is a corridor and collapse polygon to a line in the middle.
 All bridge points are connected with A* algorithm to the polygon to ensure completeness.
 This connection is smoothed with algorithm from Bechtold and Glavina to reduce the number of nodes.
     ![Alt text](docs/ryu_roadmap.png)

 6. (TODO) Transform buildings and floor into hierarchical graph